Updated August 23, 2023

 How to Use COUNTIF Formula in Excel?

 COUNTIF Formula in Excel is very simple and easy to use.
-Let’s understand the working of COUNTIF Formula in Excel with some examples.
+Let’s understand the working of the COUNTIF Formula in Excel with some examples.

 Excel COUNTIF Formula – Example #1